 Support within the University

-You can contact the College Student Information / Experience staff in your college who can offer you practical advice, guidance, and signposting to appropriate services.
+You can contact the Student Information / Experience staff in your Faculty who can offer you practical advice, guidance, and signposting to appropriate services.
 They can also discuss the extenuating circumstances process with you should you need to use this.
-You can find a list of the contact details for College Information / Experience staff here.
+You can find a list of the contact details for Faculty Student Information / Experience staff here.

 You can read more about the extenuating circumstances process here.